jnoms/virID/README.md

 `conda install nextflow=19.07.0`

 2. Download dependencies.
 I recommend generating a conda environment using virID_environment.yml, available in this github.
 `conda env create -f virID_environment.yml`.
 This environment will contain all tools and packages required for running this pipeline.
+You can test that everything works independently by directly calling each shell and python script.

 3. Configure the databases:
 This workflow requires three databases: 1) A DIAMOND database for search, 2) A nucleotide blast database for search, and 3) a contaminant nucleotide blast database (virID v2.0+).